 Madam Chair, it is an honor to appear before this Committee as a member of the U.S. delegation.
-We share the Committee's concerns for children who are all too often the victims of horrific crimes.
+We appreciate and share the Committee's concerns for children who are all too often the victims of horrific crimes, ranging from the production and distribution of sexually abusive images to sex trafficking and prostitution.

-At the Department of Justice, we dedicate ourselves to enforcing the expansive U.S. laws to sanction the sale of children, child prostitution, and child pornography.
-We bring to every case the heavy knowledge and sense of obligation that we must do everything that we can to bring perpetrators to justice and to stop them from abusing other children in the future.
+At the Department of Justice, we dedicate ourselves to enforcing the expansive U.S. laws related to the sale of children, child prostitution, and child pornography.
+In each case that we prosecute, we maintain a victim-centered approach.
+We bring to every case the heavy knowledge and sense of obligation to do everything that we can to bring perpetrators to justice and to stop them from abusing other children in the future.